Skip to content

 • Provide something a little extra, like habit trackers or integrations with other apps you use to make them even more powerful and accessible.

 With these criteria in mind, here are the best Windows to-do list applications.
-All offer free trials of some sort, so try a few and see what works.
+Some are free, and all paid apps offer free trials, so try a few and see what works.

 The best Windows to-do list apps at a glance